Six common arguments against the resurrection refuted

 Word Count

-What is fascinating about the Christian path to heaven is that it is not narrow but rather a road full of mercy and grace.
+What is fascinating about the Christian path to heaven is that while it is narrow it is a road full of mercy and grace.
+Contrary to being restrictive, the Christian path is inclusive in its call for faith in Jesus Christ.

-The path prescribed in the Bible is not narrow at all; rather, it is a road filled with the prevenient grace of God and is a free gift for the entire world to receive.
+The path prescribed in the Bible is not restrictive at all; rather, it is a road filled with God’s prevenient grace and is a free gift for the entire world to receive as the apostle John perfectly records;

 John 3:16 (NKJV)